Lenskiy/functional-programming/README.md

 ```
 > nano helloworld.hs
 ```
-where nano is text editor, any other editor of you choice will work too Input and save the following code
+where nano is a text editor, any other editor of you choice will work too.
+Type and save the following code
 ```
 module Main where
 main :: IO ()